 After experiencing the magical sunsets of Jordan in the Wadi Rum desert, I knew that desert sunsets are some of the best in the world.
 But when I traveled to the Siwa Oasis, I did not expect that I would be sitting on the edge of the Great Sand Sea watching the sunset on an island in the middle of a lake while families zoomed around in pedal boats around me.

-But Fatanas Island, or Fantasy Island, as most tourists call it, has some of the best sunset views I’ve ever seen.
+But Fatnas Island, or Fantasy Island, as most tourists call it, has some of the best sunset views I’ve ever seen.
 This picturesque little island on the edge of Siwa Lake is just a short drive from Siwa Town.
 It’s a popular spot for both tourists and locals alike.
-Fatanas Island isn’t just for sunsets either.
+Fatnas Island isn’t just for sunsets either.
 There are two small cafes on the island serving tea, coffee, and cold drinks.
 And for those wanting to enjoy the sunset views, there are hammocks, chairs, and even a fire pit to off the chilly desert night air.

 Discover Your Future At The Temple Of The Oracle (Alexander’s Temple)